davidgasquez/handbook/content/teamwork.md

 * Every business has an equation that describes how it generates revenue.
 Write it down and decompose it to better understand the relationships.
 * Strive for constructive conflict.
 Get people to ask questions.
 Engage in passionate, unfiltered debate about what you need to do to succeed.
 * Encourage to fail.
 Failing is good if the team learn from it!
+* Encourage effectiveness.
+Find ways to free up your time.
 * Push relentlessly toward automation.
   * Investigate where \(and how\) processes and tasks could be automated, and understanding the costs of automating them.
 * A company may be looked as a combination of 3 things: